Our goal: To get to the heart of the matter in a nutshell.

 Special issue 13/21:

 #FUTUREWORK21 - The new working world after the pandemic

 Read the viewpoint of BDA CEO Steffen Kampeter in the current issue.
 With a packed program, around 50 speakers and almost 4,000 guests on the livestream, #futurework21 was a great success again this year.
 It's worth taking a look at the photo gallery or the videos.
 The SME check by Microsoft and BDA is also particularly informative - the majority of Germany's SMEs have good prerequisites for a successful new start after the Corona crisis.
 Find out which factors are decisive for this in the current BDA Agenda.

 Cohesion instead of division - parts of politics on the wrong track

-In the current issue, read the viewpoint of BDA CEO Steffen Kampeter, who counters the divisive forces in politics by not only thinking about the election date, but thinking about our future.
+In the current issue, read the viewpoint of BDA CEO Steffen Kampeter, who counters the divisive forces in politics by not just thinking about the election date, but thinking about our future.
 We want to move our country forward together.
 We will show that again when it comes to vaccination.
 On the occasion of the vaccination summit, vaccination is also the topic of the week.
 The report on the EU Blue Card and the MINT trend report are also particularly informative.
 And if you don't want to miss #Futurework21, you can find the direct link to registration in the agenda.

-Special edition 11/21:
+Special issue 11/21:

 Vaccination is economic policy

-The key is inoculation and testing
+The key lies in vaccinating and testing

 Entrepreneurs and employees finally need a clear perspective